-The stain finish is an oil based product that was sprayed on followed by 2 coats of poly.
+The finish is Zar oil base stain that was sprayed on followed by 2 coats of poly.

-FYI- you have to tell these guys to finish all sides of the face frame if you prefer it.
-I hate it when painters don’t finish things just because you can’t see it.
+FYI- you have to tell these guys to finish all sides of the face frame if you prefer it. .

 These stacking units are tough to install inside a cabinet due to the exhaust vent and the water supply box.
 Code requires that it be accessible for service so we put it inside the broom closet and the vent slides in to a foam donut placed in just the right spot.